Geometric inequalities, stability results and Kendall's problem in spherical space: Introduction

 and equality holds if and only if $K$ is a spherical cap.
 Two proofs are provided in \cite{SG}.
-The second proof exhibits an interesting connection to the Euclidean Blaschke-Santal\'o inequality \cite[Chap.~10.7]{Schneider14}.
+The second proof exhibits an interesting connection to the Euclidean Blaschke--Santal\'o inequality \cite[Chap.~10.7]{Schneider14}.
 Furthermore, this proof can be strengthened to yield the following more general stability estimate.
 For a spherical cap $C$, we denote its radius by $\alpha_C$.
+We write $\Delta_2$ for the restriction of $\Delta_2^*$ to the set $\cK^d_s$ of proper convex bodies of the unit sphere (explicit definitions are given in Section \ref{sec:geostab}).